Multilevel Representations of Isotropic Gaussian Random Fields on the Sphere: Introduction

 for some $C_r>0$.
 As shown below, this also implies that $ \abs{\Delta^i_\ell} \leq C_i ( 1 + \ell)^{-(1 + \beta + i)}$ for $i = 0,\ldots,r-1$ with $C_i>0$.
 Note that the parameter $\beta$ corresponds to the regularity of the realisations of the random field, whereas $r$ is related to the order up to which the decay of the differences of the $\sqrt{A_\ell}$ is consistent with the derivatives of the function $\ell \mapsto ( 1 + \ell )^{- ( 1 + \beta)}$.

-In Section \ref{sec:num}, we provide numerical illustrations of the constructed expansions and on the dependence of their localisation properties on the power spectra of the random fields.
-In Section \ref{sec:pde}, we consider an application to elliptic PDEs with random coefficients on $\bbS^2$.
+In Section \ref{sec:num}, we provide numerical illustrations of the constructed expansions and on the dependence of their localisation properties on the power spectra of the random fields. {In addition, we study the approximation of the individual needlets by splines.} In Section \ref{sec:pde}, we consider {two applications of the expansions: sparse polynomial approximations of elliptic PDEs with random coefficients on $\bbS^2$, and approximation and sampling of random fields by truncated expansions.}

+{Let us note that our results can also be applied immediately in the context of the QMC methods in \cite{HS19a,HS19b,K19} that make use of localisation in random field expansions.
+Moreover, the expansions contructed here may be a suitable tool for the study of Besov regularity of realisations of random fields (complementing results on H\"older regularity in \cite{HLS18}), similarly to the role played by the expansion \eqref{levyciesielsky} of the Brownian bridge in \cite{Roy}.}

+\begin{remark} Analogous results can be shown for random fields on $\bbS^n$ with $n>2$ by a similar adaptation of techniques in \cite{NPW}. {The present work can also directly be extended to Gaussian random fields on product manifolds $[0,T]\times \bbS^2$ corresponding to an additional time dependence, provided that the covariance of the Gaussian field has product structure and is isotropic in the spherical variable.
+The extension to general random fields that are stationary in time and isotropic on the sphere, as considered in \cite{de2018regularity}, is left for future work.} \end{remark}